PositiveSumNet/SocialAssistant/README.md

 - Record lists of Twitter followers/following
 - Review and search within follow lists to find Mastodon profile links and other helpful data.

+Curious about scraping web data?
+[Here](cpomagazine.com/data-privacy/what-the-hiq-vs-linkedin-case-means-for-automated-web-scraping/) is a good article about the HIQ v.
+LinkedIn case.

 Twitter is just the beginning.
 Our roadmap calls for helping individuals to pull network data from the other major social sites.
 Data is stored within a private database right there in your browser (not on a server).
 How cool is that!
 (Optional sync features coming soon.)

 We encourage developers to submit pull requests.
 We also look forward to collaborating with for-profit companies who share our vision of creating "digital robot butler" apps that *privately* leverage personal data as described [here](https://scafaria.com/planning-the-human-centric-web-1bcd2b275a81).
 PSN aims to create the patterns and infrastructure that will allow [new economic models](https://prosocialcapitalism.com) to thrive, free from surveillance capitalism and manipulative business practices.